Nuitka/NUITKA-Utilities/hinted-compilation/README.md

 ------
 ## Preparation
-Before you actually can compile your script, it must be executed in a way that traces and records all Python ``import`` statements.
+Before you can compile your script, you must execute it in a way that traces and records all Python ``import`` statements.

 You need **all** of the following files in the **same folder**:
 * ``yourscript.py`` - script created by you